 Located in Newtown, in Sydney’s trendy inner west, this bar is well the short hike across the city.
-This is a favorite with those wanting a taste of America, as it tips its hat to New Orleans and salutes the juke joints of the city.
+This is a favorite with those wanting a taste of the Deep South, as it tips its hat to New Orleans and salutes the juke joints of the city.

 This is a friendly neighbourhood haunt and you’ll receive a warm welcome and great atmosphere all evening at Earl’s Juke Joint.
 Whether you’re after a fancy cocktail, a tall glass of wine, or a fresh craft brew, look no further.

 The bartenders are more than happy to recommend their favorites and you won’t find more accommodating staff elsewhere in the city.

 It does however get busy quickly and so we recommend avoiding it on the weekend if you don’t want to stand in line for hours.
 Its popularity can only be a good thing, right?
 We feel it’s proof that this is one of the finest bars and pubs in Sydney.

 Location: 50 Hunter Street, Sydney, NSW 2000

 Chances are if you’re looking for a bar that also does great pizza to pair with your beer, you’re going to be headed to Frankie’s Pizza.

 Their two main features are live music and pizza by the slice.
 And that’s why they live by the motto that their beer is cold, their pizza is hot and the rock is hard.

 The classic pizzeria opens up onto Sydney’s favorite hard rock dive and so you really get the best of both worlds.
 It’s open 4 pm-3 am daily so pop on down and get yourself a slice of pizza before dancing the night away.